SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetTableForParameterFiltered.md

   This filter is similar in structure to the VALUE= filter, and is used to resolve foreign key relations to other tables or recursively.
 Only the == operator is allowed.

-  For example, to only include rows that have a relation path to the row in table 2000 with primary key “xyz”, specify *fk=2000 == xyz*.
+  For example, to only include rows that have a relation path to the row in table 2000 with primary key “xyz”, specify `fk=2000 == xyz`.
 You can also specify a column parameter ID from the target table instead.

 - **PK**=

-  Primary key filter, for example *pk=xyz*.
+  Primary key filter, for example `pk=xyz`.

 - **DK**=

   Display key filter, to be used for tables that have a display color or for which advanced naming is active.
-For example, *dk=xyz*.
+For example, `dk=xyz`.

 - **CHAIN**=

-  This filter can be used to pass along a custom table relation chain (affects fk filters).
+  This filter can be used to pass along a custom table relation chain (affects FK filters).
 Normally, the rows are implicitly joined together and resolved for tables based on the chains defined in the protocol.

 - **PAGE**=